Taymindis/backcurl/README.md

 ```

-## for different kind of data type request by default is std::string based
+## For different kind of data type request,  by default is std::string based
 ```
 struct myType {
 	std::string s;